Tokaimura nuclear accidents

-The Tokaimura nuclear accidents refer to two nuclear related incidents near the village of Tōkai, Ibaraki Prefecture, Japan.
+The Tokaimura nuclear accidents were two nuclear incidents which occurred near the village of Tōkai, Ibaraki Prefecture, Japan.
 The first accident occurred on 11 March 1997, producing an explosion after an experimental batch of solidified nuclear waste caught fire at the Power Reactor and Nuclear Fuel Development Corporation (PNC) radioactive waste bituminisation facility.
 Over twenty people were exposed to radiation.

 The second was a criticality accident at a separate fuel reprocessing facility belonging to Japan Nuclear Fuel Conversion Co.
 (JCO) on 30 September 1999 due to improper handling of liquid uranium fuel for an experimental reactor.
-The incident spanned approximately 20 hours and resulted in radiation exposure for 667 people and the deaths of two workers.
-Most of the technicians were hospitalised for serious injuries.
+The incident spanned approximately 20 hours and resulted in the deaths of two workers; of 436 people whose doses of radiation exposure were evaluated, none of them exceeded annual regulatory dosage limits.

 It was determined that the accidents were due to inadequate regulatory oversight, lack of appropriate safety culture and inadequate worker training and qualification.
 After these two accidents, a series of lawsuits were filed and new safety measures were put into effect.

 By March 2000, Japan's atomic and nuclear commissions began regular investigations of facilities, expansive education regarding proper procedures and safety culture regarding handling nuclear chemicals and waste.
 JCO's credentials were removed, the first Japanese plant operator to be punished by law for mishandling nuclear radiation.
 This was followed by the company president's resignation and six officials being charged with professional negligence.

 Background

 Nuclear power was an important energy alternative for natural-resource-poor Japan to limit dependence on imported energy, providing about 30% of Japan's electricity up until the Fukushima nuclear disaster of 2011, after which nuclear electricity production fell into sharp decline.

 Tōkai's location (about 70 miles from Tokyo) and available land space made it ideal for nuclear power production, so a series of experimental nuclear reactors and then the Tōkai Nuclear Power Plant – the country's first commercial nuclear power station – were built there.
-Over time, dozens of companies and government institutes were established nearby to provide nuclear research, experimentation, manufacturing, and fuel fabrication, enrichment and disposal facilities.
+Over time, dozens of companies and government institutes were established nearby to provide nuclear research, experimentation, manufacturing, fuel fabrication, enrichment and disposal facilities.
 Nearly one-third of Tōkai's population relied upon nuclear industry-related employment.